Is a Travis County, Texas Notary Public Required?

 A proof, return or affidavit of service must accurately state the date, time, place, and manner of service, and any additional information that would reflect how delivery of process or other legal document was made to a person or entity served.
 An approximate physical description is also recommended, usually offered by Process Servers but is usually not a requirement.
 When required, a proof or affidavit of service should also reflect the description or relationship of that person to the person or entity served, and the military status of the person served.

-A Travis County, TX Private Process Server is professional person who delivers court related documents or the service of process for Attorneys, law firms, individuals, corporations or organizations based upon the directives of the Lawyer and the laws of the state or district where the legal action was initiated.
+A Travis County, Texas Private Process Server is professional person who delivers court related documents or the service of process for Attorneys, law firms, individuals, corporations or organizations based upon the directives of the Lawyer and the laws of the state or district where the legal action was initiated.

 Are there rules and laws that Travis County, TX Process Servers follow?

 Yes, of course!
-Travis County, TX has its own rules and laws as to how service of process, the delivery and service of legal documents are "Served" upon witnesses and defendants.
+Travis County, Texas has its own rules and laws as to how service of process, the delivery and service of legal documents are "Served" upon witnesses and defendants.
 Moreover, listed Process Servers are familiar with Travis County laws where they serve process.

 Travis County Private Process Servers know the laws, statutes and regulations related to service of process in their service area.
 There are certain requirements and few constraints that are associated with service of process in Travis County depending on document type and jurisdiction.

-A Travis County, TX Process Server agency offers a wide range of legal support services, mainly to Law firms, Financial and Corporate Companies, Attorneys, Insurance and Government Offices.
+A Travis County, Texas Process Server agency offers a wide range of legal support services, mainly to Law firms, Financial and Corporate Companies, Attorneys, Insurance and Government Offices.
 Most of the services offered by a Travis County Process Server are as follows: court filings, document retrieval and copying, evictions, three day notices, five day notices, fourteen day notices, serving a petition for divorce or modifications, skip tracing, public records search, subpoena service, summons servers, citation servers, federal district summons servers, federal district subpoena servers, surveillance, mobile notary public, database records research and postal records information.

 Does a Travis County, TX Private Process Server Need to be Licensed?